tazama-lf/GKE-helm/README.md

 7. Optionally, provide a description like **GitHub Credentials**.
 8. Click **Save**.

-#### Container Registry Credentials

-1. Follow the first two steps as above to navigate to the Add Credentials page.
-2. Select **Username with password.**
-3. `Input the username for your container registry.
-4. Enter the corresponding password or access token for the registry.
-This token was gotten during repository creation
-5. Assign a unique ID, such as **ContainerRegistry**.
-6. Include a description that helps identify the registry, like **Login info for the container registry.**
-7. Click **Save.**

 #### GitHub Read Package Credentials

 1. Again, follow the initial steps to reach the Add Credentials page.